michielpost/Hathor.Client/README.md

 ```
 The Hathor Headless Wallet API is now available on `http://localhost:8000`

+## Sample App
+Start the included `Hathor.Client.Sample.ConsoleApp` sample app to get a quick demo of what's possible with this library.

 ## Use the Hathor Client

 Create a new Hathor Client